tldr-pages/tldr/pages/linux/useradd.md

 `useradd -s {{/path/to/shell}} {{name}}`

-- Create new user with supplementary groups (mind the lack of whitespace):
+- Create new user belonging to additional groups (mind the lack of whitespace):

 `useradd -G {{group1,group2}} {{name}}`